Metal Health: Overview

-In support of the album, Quiet Riot opened for Black Sabbath on their Born Again tour in the US.
-They also managed to secure a spot on the 1983 US Festival alongside established acts such as Ozzy Osbourne and Judas Priest.
+In support of the album, Quiet Riot opened for Black Sabbath on their Born Again Tour in the US.
+They also managed to secure a spot at the 1983 US Festival alongside established acts such as Ozzy Osbourne and Judas Priest.
 Prior to Quiet Riot's US Festival performance, Sarzo was punched in the face backstage by a drunken Osbourne, still bitter over the bassist leaving him to rejoin Quiet Riot several months prior.

-Due to the band's subsequent failure to match Metal Healths commercial success, Quiet Riot have at times been referred to as "one-hit wonders".
+Due to the band's subsequent failure to match Metal Healths commercial success, Quiet Riot has at times been referred to as "one-hit wonders".
+This is not correct, however, as the band had two songs reach the Billboard Top 40 on the Hot 100, in addition to a subsequent album being certified Platinum by the RIAA for over one million album sales.
 The title track was ranked No. 35 on VH1's 40 Greatest Metal Songs.
 "Slick Black Cadillac" is a re-recording of a song that appeared on the band's 1978 album Quiet Riot II.

+Artwork

+The album cover art was designed by Stan Watts, who had previously designed the covers for The Doobie Brothers' Best of The Doobies Volume II (1981), Black Sabbath's Live Evil (1982) and Martin Briley's One Night with a Stranger (1983), as well as the poster for the film The Howling (1981).
+Frankie Banali later stated that Quiet Riot had wanted to create an icon for the band, and that Sarzo had suggested something akin to Alexandre Dumas' "The Man in the Iron Mask" (1847).
+While many thought the masked cover model was DuBrow, it was actually Watts himself, whose wife took the photo of him, which he then airbrushed for a "dramatic, high-contrast look".
+The mask became so popular that DuBrow wore a similar one on the cover of the band's follow-up album, 1984's Condition Critical.